asadrzv/purs-challenge/README.md

-# Purs Challenge
+# Business App

-This is a single-screen SwiftUI (MVVM) app made to complete the Purs.
-Mobile Take Home Assesment 1.
-The app loads the data from [Purs Demo URL](https://purs-demo-bucket-test.s3.us-west-2.amazonaws.com/location.json) and processes it to be displayed using the [Figma wireframe ](https://www.figma.com/file/5BXJxCRmeOCeWyW9D0ivc7/Mobile-Take-home?node-id=0%3A1&mode=dev).
+This is a single-screen SwiftUI (MVVM) app made to load the data from [Demo URL](https://purs-demo-bucket-test.s3.us-west-2.amazonaws.com/location.json) and processes it to be displayed using the [Figma wireframe](https://www.figma.com/file/5BXJxCRmeOCeWyW9D0ivc7/Mobile-Take-home?node-id=0%3A1&mode=dev).

 ## Requirements

-The following requirements are completed:
+The following elements are completed:

 - [x] Business details loaded in from given URL
 - [x] JSON data parsed to combine days with multiple business shifts